alex-sandercock/Capturing_genomic_diversity/README.md

 ## Usage

 The script will be executed in the command line.
-This script can be used to estimate the number of trees to sample from a population in order to capture a desired percentage of the genomic diversity.
+This script can be used to estimate the number of individuals to sample from a population in order to capture a desired percentage of the genomic diversity.

 #### Required arguments